gldog/anonymize_jira_users/README.md

                             platform dependent Python suggests.
 If you have trouble with the encoding, try out the parameter '-- encoding'.
-      --encoding ENCODING   Force a character-encoding for reading the infile.
+      --encoding ENCODING   Force a character-encoding for reading the user-list- file.
 Empty means platform dependent Python suggests.
-If you run on Win or the infile was created on Win, try out one of these encodings: utf-8, cp1252, latin1.
+                            If you run on Win or the user-list-file was created on Win, try out one of these encodings: utf-8, cp1252, latin1.
       --expand-validation-with-affected-entities
                             Include 'affectedEntities' in the validation result.
                             This is only for documentation to enrich the detailed